-For twenty five years, Madeleine was a journalist on the Guardian and held a number of positions as reporter, leader writing and as a columnist 1999-2012.
+For twenty five years, Madeleine was a journalist and Associate Editor on the Guardian and held a number of positions as reporter, leader writing and as a columnist 1999-2012.
 She wrote on a wide range of subjects including politics, social affairs, faith and global development.
 She organised a number of events and conferences including the Guardian’s Open Weekend festival in 2012; between 2012 and 2014 she was Editorial Director of Strategy.

 She held a visiting fellowship at Manchester University 2016-19 and received an honorary fellowship from Cardiff University in 2013.
 She was awarded a Lambeth MA degree in 2006, and her journalism was awarded the Commission for Racial Equality’s Race in the Media award in 2005 and the Imam wa Amal Special Award in 2002.
 She has won several One World Media awards for her journalism on global justice.